oliviodare/MakingKnowledge/ARTECHNE.md

 		- [x] Resolution: 300 dpi minimum ([Author Guidelines](<file:///Users/max/Documents/Dropbox/Making of Art Expertise/3.
 Routledge Documents/Author+Guidelines+2019.pdf>), page 41)
 	- [ ] Clean texts, separate files per chapter ([Author Guidelines](<file:///Users/max/Documents/Dropbox/Making of Art Expertise/3.
 Routledge Documents/Author+Guidelines+2019.pdf>), page 33 for details on file naming).
 - [ ] Proofs ([Author Guidelines](<file:///Users/max/Documents/Dropbox/Making of Art Expertise/3.
 Routledge Documents/Author+Guidelines+2019.pdf>), page 51)
+	- [ ] For page references you can just reference them as ‘p.XX’ and highlight them in yellow, this way once the book has been typeset you can just add in the correct page numbers.
+Our typesetters are used to authors doing this so it is not a problem at all.
 - [ ] Index ([Author Guidelines](<file:///Users/max/Documents/Dropbox/Making of Art Expertise/3.
 Routledge Documents/Author+Guidelines+2019.pdf>), page 54)

 ---